cridonoso/2PhaseOrNot2Phase/README.md

 This repository contains the implementation of the light curve classifier described in C. Donoso-Oliva et al., 2021.
 ![alt text](https://github.com/cridonoso/plstm_tf2/blob/master/scores.png?raw=true)

+**NOTE: A new version is being developed at this link.
+It will contain new experimental features and code best practices. (not yet evaluated)**

 ## Requirements
 The faster way to run the code is creating a [conda](https://docs.conda.io/en/latest/miniconda.html) environment as follows:
 ```